Interview – Lizzy Borden

 Lizzy Borden – Yes, and some of that stuff ended up in songs for me.
 It ended up in just the way I was thinking for the stage show.
 It was a big part of Heavy Metal in general, but especially a theatrical Rock band.

 We were at every movie premiere in Hollywood during that time.
-We had a great publicist and we were on the red carpet for every big Sci-Fi or Horror movie, anything that happened, we were there.
+We had a great publicist and we were on the red carpet for every big Sci-Fi or Horror movie, for anything that happened, we were there.
 It was an amazing time to have that seep into your mind and it came out in our costumes, it came out in my songwriting.
 All that stuff filtered through because it was such a huge influence.
-The early ’80s was very influential with Horror and Sci-Fi movies for me.
+The early ’80s were very influential with Horror and Sci-Fi movies for me.

 For more on Lizzy Borden: lizzyborden.com | Facebook | Twitter | Instagram